sdwerwed/sdwerwed.github.io/README.md

-This is my github [https://sdwerwed.github.io/](https://sdwerwed.github.io/), it is hosted in github and it is open source 100%.
+This is my github page [https://sdwerwed.github.io/](https://sdwerwed.github.io/), it is hosted in github and it is open source 100%.
 The page was created with jkyll and it is running without database.

 ![Home Page](/assets/img/home-page.jpg "Home Page")